Vermandel/ReplicationPackages/GreenAssetPricing/README.md

 ## Contact
-For questions or issues, please refer to the CEPR paper or contact the authors:
+For questions or issues, please refer to the ECB Working Paper paper or contact the authors:
 - **Gauthier Vermandel**: [gauthier@vermandel.fr](mailto:gauthier@vermandel.fr)